Overview

 Department of Quantitative Health Sciences Courses

-In addition to the Quality in Leadership (QuIL) program, the Department of Quantitative Health Sciences of the Lerner Research Institute offers a series of courses available to fellows seeking more in-depth learning in the areas of medical biostatistics, clinical epidemiology, clinical trials design and operation.
+In addition to the Quality in Leadership (QuIL) program, the Department of Quantitative Health Sciences at the Lerner Research Institute offers a series of courses available to fellows seeking more in-depth learning in medical biostatistics, clinical epidemiology and clinical trials design and operation.
 Further details are provided on the QHS website.

-Case Western Reserve Masters of Science in Clinical Research
+Case Western Reserve Master of Science in Clinical Research

-Case Western Reserve offers a Masters of Science in Clinical Research.
-This two year program is designed to provide physicians with rigorous didactic education in clinical research methods coupled with an in-depth mentored investigative experience.
+Case Western Reserve offers a Master of Science in Clinical Research.
+This two-year program is designed to provide physicians with rigorous didactic education in clinical research methods coupled with an in-depth mentored investigative experience.

-Acceptance to this program is competitive and a demonstrated commitment to research and a career in academics is essential.
-Within our fellowship program, full tuition support can be offered to a maximum of one fellow per year who has selected the specialized research pathway as his/her advanced training pathway.
+Acceptance into this program is competitive, and a demonstrated commitment to research and to a career in academia is essential.
+Within our fellowship program, full tuition support can be offered to a maximum of one fellow per year who has selected the specialized research pathway as their advanced training pathway.

 Involvement in this program would require extension of fellowship training and enrollment in the T32 Research Program.